H20Zhang/H20Zhang.github.io/_pages/about.md

 My previous research interest includes:
 - Distributed query processing system that focous on solving complex relational/graph queries.
 - Distributed algorithms for foundamental problems in graph, i.e., subgraph matching.

-Currently, I am leading the development/research of next-generation AI accelerated data systems and the research of knowledge system at Huawei.

-We are actively seeking talented individuals for full-time positions and internships who share our passion for systems research and development.
-If you are interested, please reach out with your details or resume!

 ### Systems